ibm-cloud-docs/account/index.md

 ## Subscription account
 {: #subscription-account}

-Subscription accounts offer many of the same benefits as Pay-As-You-Go accounts, including access to the full {{site.data.keyword.Bluemix_notm}} catalog, double the free runtime memory of Lite accounts, and the ability to create multiple resource groups.
+Subscription accounts offer many of the same benefits as Pay-As-You-Go accounts, including access to the full {{site.data.keyword.Bluemix_notm}} catalog and the ability to create multiple resource groups.
 In addition, Subscription accounts provide discounts for platform services and support and more consistent billing through subscriptions.

 When you purchase a subscription, you commit to a minimum spending amount for a certain period of time and receive a discount on the overall cost.
 For example, if you commit to spend $1,000 a month for 6 months, you might get a 5% discount.
 For the duration of the subscription, you get $6,000 of usage but pay only $5,700 for it.
 The larger the subscription, the better the discount.